-Those tiny moth looking insects in your garden are more damaging than they seem.
-Whiteflies can a lay hundreds of eggs at a time, reproducing fast and quickly taking over your hydroponic garden.
+Those tiny moth-looking insects in your garden are more damaging than they seem.
+Whiteflies can lay hundreds of eggs at a time, reproducing fast and quickly taking over your hydroponic garden.

 Here’s how to identify a whitefly infestation and rid them from your hydroponic garden, saving your plants!

 What Are Whiteflies?

 Whiteflies are small white or yellowish winged insects that resemble tiny moths.
 They can lay hundreds of eggs which typically hatch in 5 to 10 days.
 The larva, called crawlers, attach themselves to the underside of the leaves until after their pupal stage in which they fly off to continue the cycle.

 With such high reproduction numbers, it doesn’t take long for an infestation to occur, taking over your hydroponic garden.
 Whiteflies are known to be especially fond of tomato and pepper plants.

 The whitefly is a sap-sucking pest, feeding on your hydroponic garden throughout most of its life cycle.
 The whiteflies feeding will stunt the plant and eventually cause the affected leaves to wilt and drop off.
 They excrete honeydew from eating sap, which attracts other pests and diseases as well.